Blog Post

 Membrane Filtration: Microfiltration and Ultrafiltration

 The liquid whey moves through membrane filtration systems that work like selective sieves.
-Microfiltration (pore size 0.1-10 micrometers) removes bacteria and remaining fat globules.
-The ultrafiltration membranes (pore size 0.001-0.1 micrometers) then concentrate proteins while allowing lactose, minerals, and water to pass through.
-This step increases protein concentration to 35-85%.
-Many manufacturers use diafiltration—adding water during filtration—to wash out more lactose and minerals, which enhances protein purity up to 80%.
+Microfiltration removes bacteria and remaining fat globules.
+Ultrafiltration then concentrates proteins while allowing lactose, minerals, and water to pass through.
+Many manufacturers use diafiltration—adding water during filtration—to wash out more lactose and minerals, which enhances protein purity.

 Ion Exchange Chromatography for Protein Isolation